Aaliyah’s army: How blood donors helped one child survive during a pandemic

 In spite of the pandemic sweeping the globe this spring, blood donors from across Canada selflessly ventured out to save the life of a five-year-old girl.

-Chances are, those donors will never meet Aaliyah Mchopanga, and few, if any, will even discover their connection to her.
+Chances are, those donors will never meet Aaliyah Mchopanga.
 But they are linked to her, and to each other, by a blood type that’s highly unusual among donors in Canada.
 And because of their donations, the medical team at BC Children’s Hospital had the crucial blood components they needed to save their patient.

-Their generosity also made it possible for Aaliyah to meet a new baby sister — one born on another floor of the same hospital complex where she was fighting for her own life.
+Their generosity also made it possible for Aaliyah to meet a new baby sister, who was born on another floor of the same hospital complex where she was fighting for her own life.

 Aaliyah Mchopanga with her sisters Naila, left, and baby Mya.
 Mya was born at the end of March while Aaliyah was in hospital because of health crises related to sickle cell disease.